 TFA corps members and alumni trust and respect each other implicitly.
 This bond extends to the people in major leadership roles.
 They know what it’s like to be in corps members’ shoes as a teacher, so they listen—really listen—to teachers.
 They’re responsive to what corps members say they need based on their everyday proximity to students.
 This relationship makes it possible for corps members to make changes quickly, in time for today’s students to see the benefits.

 “During your corps experience in Indy, you will have the opportunity to learn from and build real close relationships with leaders across this city,” says JuDonne Hemingway (Indy ’11), managing director of corps member development.
 “As a part of this learning, you get clarity about the role you want to play in the greater movement for equity.
 Not only do you get clear on this for yourself, but you get connected to a broad and diverse coalition of people who have power, influence, and relationships in the city.
 They can help plug you in where your leadership matters most.”

 You’ll Be in a City That Loves to Come Together

 Nationwide, Indianapolis is known for its deeply collaborative culture.
 The city itself is a kind of community endeavor, where different sectors work together in close partnership to realize their shared vision of a more vibrant city.

 Thanks to community teamwork, Indy is home to the biggest children’s museum in the world, with hundreds of public art displays.
 It’s also a hotbed of social impact projects with corporate support.
 Young leaders find that the city welcomes them with this distinctive relational culture.

-“I really appreciated seeing the partnerships between charter and public schools,” Marie Dandie (Chicago-Northwest Indiana ’13) says.
+“I really appreciated seeing the partnerships between charter and public schools,” Marie Dandie (Greater Chicago-Northwest Indiana ’13) says.
 “Indy has created an ecosystem where we can communicate down the street to other charters serving the same community.
 I appreciate the community effort in educating kids.”

 It’s Easy to Stay Active